 Who Built Bryn Mawr?
 Students of the 1960s Confronting Race

 November 5, 2021-June 3, 2022, Canaday Library and locations around campus

 This exhibition highlights the ways in which Bryn Mawr students in the 1960s used ideas and experiences influenced by the national Civil Rights movement to shift the culture of the College.
 It was organized by Keyla Benitez (Class of 2024), Emma Burns (Class of 2021), Bankston Creech (Class of 2022), Elliot Fleming (Class of 2022), Carolina Molina (Class of 2023), and Katy Rosenthal (MA Candidate) with faculty advisors Ignacio Gallup-Diaz (Marjorie Walter Goodhart Professor of History) and Monique Scott (Director of Museum Studies and Associate Professor of History of Art.

 January 2021-December 2021, Canaday Library, Lobby

 - Sally Brown

 This exhibit names and celebrates four individuals who helped shape the College’s first 50 years.
 Some of these names may be familiar, but their contributions to the College may not be.
 By their work and their conviction, they expanded educational opportunity for women at Bryn Mawr and beyond, even if that opportunity had been denied or made more difficult for them.
 They changed the lives of students, the nature of the College, and higher education and scholarship.
 They helped to build Bryn Mawr.

 New Digital Tool for Exploring College History (blogpost Feb 5, 2021)

-This project is organized by the Office of the President in partnership with Library & Information Technology Services' Special Collections and Makerspace departments based on recommendations from the Telling Bryn Mawr Histories Group and the History Advisory Group.
+This project is organized by the Office of the President in partnership with Library & Information Technology Services' Special Collections department and Digital Scholarship program based on recommendations from the Telling Bryn Mawr Histories Group and the History Advisory Group.
 It receives support from the Friends of the Bryn Mawr College Libraries.